 Special to The Roosevelt Island Daily News

 On the Abraham-Hicks website, Jerry boasted of many careers — trapeze artist, entrepreneur, folk singer.
 But it’s impossible to find much evidence of his life story before the 1990s.

-As the 20th Century came to a close, he emerged as a top level Amway seller, a job given him by the family of Trish, his fourth wife.
+As the 20th Century came to a close, he emerged as a top-level Amway seller, a job given to him by the family of Trish, his fourth wife.